ShambhaviGoyal/syllabus-calendar/README.md

 - Data persistence
 - Clean, maintainable code

-**Ready for LawBandit Submission:**
-This project meets all LawBandit internship requirements and demonstrates:
-- AI integration with OpenAI GPT-4o-mini
-- OAuth 2.0 authentication flow
-- Google Calendar API integration
-- Modern web technologies (Next.js, TypeScript, Tailwind CSS)
-- Cross-platform compatibility with ICS export

-## 🤝 Contributing

-This project was built for the LawBandit internship application.
-For questions or feedback, please reach out!

-## 📄 License

-This project is created for educational and internship application purposes.

 ## 🙏 Acknowledgments

-- **LawBandit** for the internship opportunity and clear requirements
 - **OpenAI** for providing powerful AI capabilities
 - **FullCalendar** for the excellent calendar component
 - **Tailwind CSS** for the beautiful design system

----

-**Built with ❤️ for the LawBandit Software Internship Application**